Helmholtz Resonator

 Compute the error between the numerical and theoretical resonance frequencies:

-Finally, we analyze the audio signal to get the experimental resonance frequency.
-The audio used was recorded using AudioCapture, which uses an audio input devices such as a built-in microphone.
+Finally, the audio signal is analyzed to get the experimental resonance frequency.
+The audio used was recorded using AudioCapture, which uses an audio input device such as a built-in microphone.

 Define the recorded sound:

-The Audio object can be use directly in any computation.
+The Audio object can be used directly in any computation.

 Visualize the audio:

-We can use Periodogram to get a visualization of the squared magnitude of the discrete Fourier transform, the power spectrum, of the audio given in .
+Periodogram can be used to get a visualization of the squared magnitude of the discrete Fourier transform, the power spectrum, of the audio given in .

 Visualize the power spectrum and compare the highest peak with the theoretical resonance (red) and the numerical frequency fnumerical (brown):